 Czechia vs Kosovo: International Friendly Preview

-Czechia and Kosovo meet in an international friendly fixture today at 14:00, offering both nations a chance to build momentum ahead of upcoming competitive commitments.
-Czechia arrive with mixed recent form—two wins and two draws offset by a single defeat across their last five outings—while Kosovo have struggled more noticeably, recording just one win in their last five matches.
-The sides have split their recent head-to-head record evenly, with each claiming victory in their last two meetings, setting up an unpredictable contest between two sides seeking different outcomes from this fixture.
+Czechia and Kosovo meet in an international friendly on Sunday, May 31, with both nations using the fixture to fine-tune preparations ahead of competitive campaigns.
+Czechia arrive with mixed recent form—two wins and two draws offset by a single loss across their last five outings—while Kosovo show greater inconsistency, having won only one of their last five matches.
+The sides have split their recent head-to-head record evenly, with each claiming one victory in their last two meetings.
+This friendly offers both teams a chance to test tactical approaches and squad depth without the pressure of competitive points.

 Frequently asked questions